Airport Retail — How It Can Help Your Retail Operation Thrive

 In the typical physical retail scenario, you have an audience that may pass your store-front or see your store in a mall—sometimes, even several times a day.
 In airport retailing, you have more limited opportunities to get attention and foot traffic.

 As with malls and street retail, there are contractual parameters of what’s tolerable and what’s taboo.
-Beyond malls and street retail, airports involve an additional layer of rules, that enable municipal or airline authorities to influence crucial decisions about how to (and how notto) promote your brand.
+Beyond malls and street retail, airports involve an additional layer of rules, that enable municipal or airline authorities to influence crucial decisions about how to (and how not to) promote your brand.

 Airport operators themselves are ‘brands,’ representing their tenant airlines, and their governing municipalities.
 Think of entities like the Port of Authority of NY and NJ that own and manage three of the largest airports in the metro NY area—Newark Airport, JFK, and LaGuardia.
-These entities want to ensure consistency and best ‘brand’ representation.
+These entities want to ensure consistency and the best ‘brand’ representation.
 As an operator within their facilities, you must meet rigorous standards, though this varies by airport.

 Services and customer service